zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/stateful-applications/_index.md

 * Azure Blob Storage
 * Google Cloud Storage

 The example in this document uses an S3 bucket to store application backup data.
+To create backupLocations using other object stores, see the [Stateful application CRD reference](/portworx-install-with-kubernetes/storage-operations/stateful-applications/crd-reference) section of the documentation.

 ```
 "endpoint" : "bucketEndpoint.com"
 "key": "ABCDEF1234567890"
 "secret": "ABCDEF1234567890ABCDEF1234567890ABCDEF1234567890"
 ```

+If you're restoring backups to a different cluster from the one you took your backups from, you must create a backupLocation CRD on your new cluster that matches the backupLocation CRD on your original cluster.

 You can specify your object store credentials directly in the BackupLocation configuration as plaintext or use a Kubernetes secret: